cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 ## Detached Payload

-COSE_sign1 envelope with a detached payload (`nil`), which is compact but the payload must be distributed out of band to validate the signature.
+COSE_sign1 envelope with a detached payload (`nil`), which is compact but the payload must be distributed out of band to validate the signature

 ~~~~ cbor-diag
 18(                                 / COSE Sign 1                   /